DanHoerst/paginate_me/README.md

 An easy utility I use for pagination in Django.

+Implementation -

-To implement, move the paginate folder into your Django project.
+1) Move the paginate folder into your Django project.
+2) Use paginate_me() in your project.

+Example -

-In your views you can then import and use paginate_me.
-The function takes 3 values - the request, the queryset of values you want paginated, and the amount of values you want on each page.
+The paginate_me() function takes 3 values - the request, the queryset of values you want paginated, and the amount of values you want on each page.
 It returns two values, the iterable listing and the iterable for the pagination.

-See example -

 views.py:

     from paginate_me.paginate import paginate_me

     list_of_values = Lists.objects.filter(user=request.user)
     listing, paginator = paginate_me(request, list_of_values, 6)

 templates.html: